SumoLogic/sumologic-documentation/docs/get-started/sign-up.md

 1. Select the platform (Linux, Windows, macOS, or AWS) from where you'd like to collect the data. <br/><img src={useBaseUrl('img/get-started/data-collection.png')} alt="icon" width="400" />
 1. Copy, paste, and run the provided command to your PowerShell or Terminal.
 This will install the collector and relevant dashboards.
 When finished, click **Start using Sumo**. <br/><img src={useBaseUrl('img/get-started/install-otel.png')} alt="icon" width="400" />

-1. Next, you'll be taken to your onboarding checklist guide, where you can view your Dashboards, run your first log search, set up alerts, install more apps for your environment, and more.
+That's it - congrats!
+Next, you'll be taken to your onboarding checklist guide, where you can view your Dashboards, run your first log search, set up alerts, install more apps for your environment, and more.

-Congrats!
-You can now set up with Sumo Logic.

 #### Resources